Randle Frederick Hicks Darwall-Smith

 Career

-He commanded C Company, 7th Battalion Royal Sussex Regiment which formed part of the British Expeditionary Force in France
+He commanded C Company, 7th Battalion Royal Sussex Regiment which formed part of the British Expeditionary Force in France.
+He can be seen second from right in the front of a photo of the Officers of the 7th Battalion Royal Sussex Regiment taken in March 1940.

 18 May 1940 2nd Lieutenant R.F.H Darwall-Smith was reported wounded as part of the Expeditionary Force in France.
 The train carrying the 7th Royal Sussex was bombed shortly after reaching Amiens station.
 A bomb hit the Officers coach (the men were in cattle trucks) killing 3 and wounding 10.
 He was sufficiently wounded to have to be evacuated, another officer taking command of his company.
 However this meant he missed the action two days later, when the Battalion was all but destroyed trying to prevent the advance of a German Panzer Division.
 Most of the survivors were captured and spent the war as prisoners.
-He was presumably evacuated with other casualties from France.
+After he was wounded, he was put in a French hospital, and even recorded as missing for a short time.
+He was lying in his bed in a ward when a British officer came in and asked if there were any British people there.
+He stuck his hand up, and soon afterwards was taken away.
+He recalled being whisked across France and finally being evacuated from Bordeaux back to Britain.

 Dec 1941 7th Battalion Royal Sussex was disbanded.
 Most of the men left by April and it is thought he transferred to Auxiliary Units at the start of the year.
 He was joined by Captain J.W Holberton who transferred from the same battalion to become Intelligence Officer in Suffolk.